 Wodel: a domain-specific language for model mutation

-Wodel is a Domain-Specific Language for the specification and generation of model mutants.
+Wodel is a domain-specific language (DSL) for specifying and generating model mutants.

-Wodel provides nine mutation primitives for object creation and deletion, reference redirection, attribute modification, cloning, and retyping (change the type of an object to one of its siblings types), among others.
+Wodel provides nine mutation primitives, including object creation and deletion, reference redirection, attribute modification, cloning and retyping (changing an object's type to one of its sibling types).

 Enhanced mutation features

-The IDE provides several metrics that can help in assessing whether a set of mutations is complete or has been correctly implemented.
+The IDE provides several metrics for assessing whether a mutation set is complete and correctly implemented.

-It's development environment is extensible, permitting the incorporation of post-processors for different applications.
+The development environment is extensible and supports post-processors for different applications.

 Current Wodel extensions